ECHONETv1.0

 Success Criteria

-Acoustic detection of FPV-class UAS at 50m+
+Acoustic detection of FPV-class UAS at 50–100m range

 OBJ-01